 The JobKeeper government grants is recognised as income when Synod is reasonably assured that it will comply with the conditions attaching to it and the grant will be received.
+The JobKeeper scheme ceased in 2021.

 3.2 Operating expenses

 Operating expenses are recognised in profit or loss upon utilisation of the service or at the date of their origin.